 All leases, whether written or oral, last only for a specific period of time, such as one month or one year.
-This section explains three things about ending or breaking leases.
+This article explains four things about ending or breaking leases.
 First, it explains how to end a lease so that you can move out when the lease period is up.
-Second, it explains the legal consequences of breaking your lease before your lease ends and when you can move because the landlord refuses to repair serious defects in your rental unit.
-Third, it discusses what happens to a lease when the tenant dies.
+Second, it explains what happens if you do need to move before your lease ends for a reason not accepted by the law.
+Third, it explains that the law says you can break your lease and move if the landlord refuses to repair very serious defects in your rental unit.
+Fourth, it discusses other situations when the law says a tenant has the right to break a lease, including if the tenant dies or becomes disabled, or is a victim of domestic violence, or is a senior and needs to move into a nursing home or low-income housing.

 NOTE!
 Before you end or break a lease, you must understand a basic rule about landlord-tenant law in New Jersey.
 Because of the Anti-Eviction Act, you cannot be evicted simply because your lease ends.
 As explained in The Causes for Eviction, a tenant can only be evicted if the landlord can prove one of the good causes for eviction under the law.
 The ending or expiration of a lease is not a good cause for eviction.
 This means that, however long your lease, you do not have to move just because your lease has ended.
 It also means that, unless you or the landlord end your lease, all yearly leases and month-to-month leases automatically renew themselves.
 The only exception to this rule is if you live in a building with only two or three apartments and the landlord lives in one of the apartments.